 Eight-week-old female Wistar rats weighing 250 - 300 g were stabilized and conditioned to laboratory environment for 7 days prior to commencement of the study.
-The experiments were conducted in accordance with the guidelines provided by the Animal Care and Welfare Committee [13] and approved by the Institutional Ethics Committee of DaLian Medical University (approval no. 20170628).
+The experiments were conducted in accordance with the International guidelines for study of laboratory animals [13], and permitted by the local ethical committee (approval no. 20170628).